 Associate Professor of Medicine

-This program is intended for rheumatologists, dermatologists, and other healthcare professionals caring for patients with psoriatic arthritis.
+This program is intended for physicians and other healthcare professionals involved in the care of patients with hepatitis C.

 This program has been made available online.